Luke the Evangelist: As an artist

 Christian tradition, starting from the 8th century, states that Luke was the first icon painter.
 He is said to have painted pictures of the Virgin Mary and Child, in particular the Hodegetria image in Constantinople (now lost).
 Starting from the 11th century, a number of painted images were venerated as his autograph works, including the Black Madonna of Częstochowa, Our Lady of Vladimir, and Madonna del Rosario.
 He was also said to have painted Saints Peter and Paul, and to have illustrated a gospel book with a full cycle of miniatures.

-Late medieval Guilds of Saint Luke in the cities of Late Medieval Europe, especially Flanders, or the "Accademia di San Luca" (Academy of Saint Luke) in Rome—imitated in many other European cities during the 16th century—gathered together and protected painters.
+The late medieval Guilds of Saint Luke gathered together and protected painters in many cities of Europe, especially Flanders.
+The Academy of Saint Luke, in Rome, was imitated in many other European cities during the 16th century.
 The tradition that Luke painted icons of Mary and Jesus has been common, particularly in Eastern Orthodoxy.
 The tradition also has support from the Saint Thomas Christians of India who claim to still have one of the Theotokos icons that Saint Luke painted and which Saint Thomas brought to India.

 The art critic A. I. Uspensky writes that the icons attributed to the brush of the Evangelist Luke have a completely Byzantine character that was fully established only in the 5th-6th centuries.

 Symbol

 In traditional depictions, such as paintings, evangelist portraits, and church mosaics, Saint Luke is often accompanied by an ox or bull, usually having wings.
+The ox is mentioned in both Ezechiel 1:10 and Revelation 4:7.
 Sometimes only the symbol is shown, especially when in a combination of those of all Four Evangelists.
+"St Luke is suggested by the ox, a sacrificial animal, because his Gospel stresses the sacrificial nature of Christ's ministry and opens with Zechariah performing his priestly duties."

 Veneration

+Eastern Orthodoxy

-The Eastern Orthodox Church commemorated Saint Luke, Apostle of the Seventy, Evangelist, companion (coworker) of the holy Apostle Paul, hieromartyr, physician, first icon painter on:
+The Eastern Orthodox Church commemorated Saint Luke, Apostle of the Seventy, Evangelist, companion (coworker) of the holy Apostle Paul, hieromartyr, physician, first icon painter with several feast days.
+The following are fixed feast days: